Is there anything I can do to improve 3D performance, if updating my video card driver doesn't help my display problems?

-Home Designer features a built in, easy to use rendering engine that makes use of OpenGL rendering technology, which has good hardware support on most video cards.
+Home Designer features a built-in, easy to use rendering engine that makes use of OpenGL rendering technology.

 To take full advantage of the rendering capabilities of Home Designer, a gaming graphics card that supports OpenGL hardware acceleration and has at least 2GB or 4GB of dedicated video memory is highly recommended.